To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 4 Ways To Stop A Dog From Rolling In Poop

-- Pick up after your dog.
-Go on potty breaks with him and pick up any of his poop with a pooper scooper or poop bags.
+1. Pick up after your dog.
+Go on potty breaks with him and pick up any of his poop with a pooper scooper or poop bag.

 How Often Should I Bathe My Dog?

-Are you giving your dog lots of baths lately?
+Have you given your dog lots of baths lately?
 We understand why.
+If your dog rolls in poop, you will have to bathe him right away.
 Once you get your dog’s rolling behavior under control, find out how long you can go between baths and get some dog bathing tips.
 These pet odor neutralizers may also come in handy when you cannot get to the bath soon enough!

 Need More Help?

-If you have tried all of the above and nothing seems to do the trick, see your veterinarian for advice or try using a professional dog trainer.
+Explaining why dogs roll in poop is sometimes simple and sometimes not.
+However, it is common and quite gross behavior.
+If you have tried all of the above and nothing seems to do the trick, see your veterinarian for advice, or try using a professional dog trainer.
 They might be able to diagnose the issue and instruct what to do for your dog’s messy situation.